cg-tuwien/Auto-Vk-Toolkit/README.md

 Hello World           |  Multiple Queues   | Skinned Meshlets | Texture Cubemap :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](./docs/images/example_hello_world.png)  |  ![](./docs/images/example_multiple_queues.png) |  ![](./docs/images/example_skinned_meshlets.png) |  ![](./docs/images/example_texture_cubemap.png)

+Several example applications are included in this repository:
+- [Hello World](./examples/hello_world): How to render one single triangle
+- [Vertex Buffers](./examples/vertex_buffers): How to use vertex buffers with graphics pipelines
+- [Framebuffer](./examples/framebuffer): How to create and use framebuffers
+- [Multi Invokee Rendering](./examples/multi_invokee_rendering): How to use multiple invokees, how your application could be structured
+- [Multiple Qeues](./examples/multiple_queues): How to utilize multiple queues (two transfer and one graphics queue)
+- [Compute Image Processing](./examples/compute_image_processing): How to use compute shaders for some image processing
+- [Present From Compute](./examples/present_from_compute): How to present to the swap chain from a compute queue
+- [Model Loader](./examples/model_loader): How to load 3D models from file and render them
+- [ORCA Loader](./examples/orca_loader): How to load ORCA `.fscene` files and render them; also how to use the serializer
+- [Static Meshlets](./examples/static_meshlets): How to divide a 3D model into small meshlets and render them using task and mesh shaders
+- [Skinned Meshlets](./examples/skinned_meshlets): How to divide an animated, skinned 3D model into small meshlets and how to animate and render that using task and mesh shaders
+- [Ray Tracing With Shadows and AO](./examples/ray_tracing_with_shadows_and_ao): How to build acceleration structures from triangle meshes and create a ray-traced image.
+Additionally adds ray traced shadows and a very simple (and ugly) version of ambient occlusion to the rendered result by recursive ray tracing from closest hit shaders.
+- [Ray Query in Ray Tracing Shaders](./examples/ray_query_in_ray_tracing_shaders): Similar to the "Ray Tracing With Shadows and AO" Example, but instead of recursive ray tracing with a shader binding table etc., it simply uses ray queries from closest hit shaders to achieve the same result.
+- [Ray Tracing Custom Intersection](./examples/ray_tracing_custom_intersection): How to build acceleration structures from AABBs and from triangle meshes.
+- [Texture Cubemap](./examples/texture_cubemap): How to load and use cube maps.

 # Creating a New Project